lazell/ufo_reports/README.md

 ## What the UFO?
-##### Exploratory analysis with clustering and NLP of UFO reports for the celestially curious
+##### Exploratory analysis with Machine Learning clustering and Natural Language Processing of UFO reports for the celestially curious

 ![celestial](/images/ryan-lange-552065.jpg)